mjforan/rm_motors_ros/README.md

 # Docker

-A Docker configuration is provided for ease of testing and deployment.
+A [Docker configuration](docker/Dockerfile) is provided for ease of setup and deployment.

 ```
 git clone https://github.com/mjforan/gm6020_ros.git